County Cricket Ground, Chelmsford: ODI records

+List of One Day International centuries

+Two ODI centuries have been scored at Chelmsford.

 Ground redevelopment since 2010

 New development to the ground include the building of new apartment blocks, the construction of a new cricket school, public square and an access bridge from the Chelmsford town centre side of the ground.
 In 2019 the ground's floodlights were replaced by larger, square floodlights.